 An Australian funnel-web spider’s bite would kill you in under an hour.
 But Professor Glenn King and his team at The University of Queensland have found a peptide in the venom that may help protect brain cells when being attacked by a stroke.
 Why is it important?
 If it is successful on humans, it may become a treatment for stroke-induced brain damage, and it can work even up to 8 hours after the stroke has taken place.

-The three states of matter: solid, liquid and gas have been challenged for the first time.
-A fourth state of matter known as time crystals has been introduced, where the time crystals are in perpetual motion without requiring energy.
+The four classical states of matter: solid, liquid, gas and plasma have a new family member.
+A new state of matter known as time crystals has been introduced, where the time crystals are in perpetual motion without requiring energy.
 Why is it important?
 This may affect the way computers are used, instead of them relying on 0s and 1s separately, quantum computers support the use of both 0s and 1s together, allowing speeds beyond imagination and making them safer and more secure than ever before.
 We may not all like computers, and we shouldn’t rely on them for everything but it’s safe to say they are here to stay.

 What were your favourite scientific discoveries of 2017?
 Think we have missed one off our list?
 Post a comment below or send us a message on social media, we would love to hear from you.